fread-ink/epub-cfi-resolver/README.md

 unless the option `range: true` is given, in which case the output will be a proper [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) object.

-## async .resolveAll(uriOrDoc, [fetchCB], [opts])
+## async .resolve(uriOrDoc, [fetchCB], [opts])

 Resolve an entire CFI, fetching and parsing URIs as they are encountered.
-If successful returns an object as documented for the `.resolve()` API call.
+If successful returns an object as documented for the `.resolveLast()` API call.

 `uriOrDoc` is the initial URI or Document/XMLDocument object where parsing should begin.